 We presented in France findings based on research conducted by the Jerusalem Institute of Justice.
-They stated that the vast majority of Palestinians living in the disputed territories, who do not receive a salary from the Palestinian Authority, would prefer to be citizens of Israel, rather than the proposed state of Palestine.
+They stated that the vast majority of Palestinians living in the disputed territories, would prefer to be citizens of Israel.
+They do not receive a salary from the Palestinian Authority and are not interested the proposed state of Palestine.

 Most of the Israeli public understood something after the latest war in Gaza removed all doubt.
 That the establishment of a Palestinian state in the West Bank will mean a bombardment of rockets and terror tunnels in the center of the country.

 So why do leaders in the international community continue to march down a dead-end street?
 Why is nation after nation in Europe deciding to unilaterally recognize a fictitious state?
 One that does not have proper administration, borders, an independent economy and many other necessary requirements of statehood?